ThiagoBarbosa05/replit-app/replit.md

 6. System calculates profits and generates reports

 ### User Interface Flow
-- Dashboard provides overview of key metrics
+- Separate pages for each functional module with dedicated URLs
-- Sidebar navigation between functional modules
+- Sidebar navigation with visual active state indicators
-- Modal dialogs for data entry and editing
+- Modal dialogs for data entry and editing maintained across all pages
-- Real-time data updates via TanStack Query
+- Real-time data updates via TanStack Query with page-specific queries
-- Responsive design for desktop and mobile use
+- Responsive design with MainLayout wrapper for consistent mobile/desktop experience
+- Page-based routing using Wouter for better URL management and navigation

 ## External Dependencies